 Meager Budget, Thoughtful Preparation

 It was ultimately Darryl Zanuck at Twentieth Century Fox who shared Preminger’s enthusiasm for the project.
-Though Zanuck’s support was the ultimate irony—Preminger had just bought himself out of his contract at Fox for $150,000—it was Zanuck alone who agreed to finance Carmen Jones, with Preminger as independent producer and director.
+Though the two men had a complicated history—Preminger had just bought himself out of his contract at Fox for $150,000—it was Zanuck alone who agreed to finance Carmen Jones, with Preminger acting as both independent producer and director.

 After much stalling from Fox’s vice-president in New York, Otto Preminger was finally allotted $750,000 to make the film.
-In Preminger’s own words, this was a “almost impossibly low budget for a musical.”
-But it was the only financing offer he could get, and so Otto accepted.
+In Preminger’s own words, this was an “almost impossibly low budget for a musical.”
+But it was the only financing he could get, so Otto accepted.

 “because their [the NAACP] fight is for integration as opposed to segregation in any form, he likes this particular script very much and has no objection to any part of it.”

 With White’s blessing on the script, Preminger set out to cast his groundbreaking film.

 The black film and theater communities buzzed with excited anticipation over the casting of Carmen Jones.
 As Brock Peters, who earned the role of Sergeant Brown in the film, shared: